Unseen Japan: A 2 Day Itinerary to Tour Matsumoto in Winter

 article thumbnail image

-Comic Market, or Comiket, is Japan’s largest event for fans of manga, anime, video games, and pop culture.
-This article presents an in-depth guide to this comic-related convention and how to best enjoy these semi-annual events, from when and where to arrive and how to attend.
+Comic Market, or Comiket, is Japan’s largest doujinshi event for fans of manga, anime, video games, and subculture.
+This article presents an in-depth guide to this convention and how to best enjoy the event, from when and where to arrive and how to attend.

-Japan’s Largest Comic Market - Manga, Anime, Cosplay, and Pop Culture
+Comiket: Japan’s Largest Comic Market for Manga, Anime, Cosplay, and Subculture Fans

 otaku and fujoshi

-Are you someone who loves manga, Japanese anime, and video games?
-Comic Market, or Comiket—Japan’s biggest convention and gathering of fans—is a must visit at least once in your life.
-This large-scale event draws thousands of visitors every summer and winter, and it is known to get very crowded, with people lining up for the event hours in advance.
+Are you someone who loves Japanese manga, anime, and video games?
+Comic Market, or Comiket—Japan’s biggest convention and gathering of fans—is a convention you need to visit at least once in your life.
+This large-scale event draws thousands of visitors every summer and winter, and it is known to get extremely crowded, with people lining up for the event hours in advance.

-The lines and crowds can make this event hard to understand to those who have never been before.
-This article addresses what Comiket is, how you can attend, and what you need to prepare.
+The lines and crowds can make this event hard to understand to those who have never attended before.
+This article addresses what kind of convention Comiket is, how to attend the event, and what you need to prepare for the best experience.

 When is Comic Market?
 What Kind of Event Is It?